Deforestation in British Columbia

-Environmental Issues
+Environmental issues

 Deforestation has negative impacts on British Columbia's environment and diversity even though it is necessary for population expansion and benefits for the Canadian economy.

 Carbon emissions and greenhouse gases

 Carbon emissions from deforestation is an important issue to look at with the increasing problem of global warming.
-Currently, about 4% of B.C.′s total green house gas (GHG) yearly emissions are from deforestation, which is quite a low percentage compared to B.C.'s total GHG emissions, and works out to be about 6,200 hectares of forest land is converted to non-forest use per year.
+Currently, about 4% of B.C.'s total green house gas (GHG) yearly emissions are from deforestation, which is quite a low percentage compared to B.C.'s total GHG emissions, and works out to be about 6,200 hectares of forest land is converted to non-forest use per year.
 The B.C. forest sector has had a large reduction in the amount of GHG from use of fossil fuels used in deforestation, going down from 4 million tons of carbon emissions in 1990 to 1.8 million tons in 2006.
 The reduction in deforestation B.C. over the years has been favorable to the reduction in carbon emissions, as forests clean the air by collecting both carbon and pollutants.

 Species diversity

 Species diversity is an important ecological part of B.C.'s forests and the act of deforestation can reduce the diversity by taking away crucial environments for both the plant and animal species to live in.
 There are currently 116 species, which is approximately 10% of species in B.C., that are on the B.C.
 Conservation Data Centre's Red List which are endangered species associated with the forest.
 Deforestation events such as agriculture, introduction of exotic species and timber production threaten the species.
 After deforestation events, the replanting of trees also had a decrease in diversity of the number of tree species per area due to dominated by single tree species.
 Currently, changes have been made in replanting strategies by planting different species in one area, which has reduced the problem of dominating species.

+Deforestation has also had consequences for canopy-dwelling lichens and the wildlife that depend on them.
+In the inland temperate rainforests, old-growth conifer stands develop exceptionally heavy loads of "hair" lichens such as Bryoria and Alectoria.
+These lichens are a critical winter food for the endangered deep-snow mountain caribou, which feed on them for nearly half the year.
+Industrial logging and short-rotation forestry sharply reduce stand-level lichen abundance, since the dense branch architecture and stable microclimate that support these lichens only emerge in forests older than about 120–150 years.
+As a result, continued fragmentation of old growth not only decreases biodiversity directly but also undermines the survival of species reliant on these canopy food webs.